bradhaas/TheCompendium-v2/Custom Backgrounds/The Law.md

 Whether you are a renegade pushing the rule of law westward or a sympathetic figure looking to enforce societal norms as refugees flood the borders of your land - you hold the status quo.
 ## Feature
-**Position of Authority**
+Choose one of the following
+### Position of Authority
 You represent the law, and as a consequence you're either respected or feared by the common folk.
 Unless given a good reason otherwise, commoners will defer to your authority.
 You receive advantage on relevant ability checks that involve enforcing the law of the land.
+### Official Inquiry
+You're experienced at gaining access to people and places to get the information you need.
+Through a combination of fast-talking, determination, and official-looking documentation, you can gain access to a place or an individual related to a crime you're investigating.
+Those who aren't involved in your investigation avoid impeding you or pass along your requests.
+Additionally, local law enforcement has firm opinions about you, viewing you as either a nuisance or one of their own.

 ## Mechanics
 ### Skill Proficiencies
+- Choose Two of the Following
 	- Insight
 	- Intimidation
+	- Perception
+	- Investigation
 ### Languages
 - English
-- One [[Languages#Indigenous Languages]] of your choice, although your speech of it is rather broken and stilted, making it obvious you're a foreigner
+- One other [[D&D/(C0) The Compendium/Worldbuilding/Languages|Language]] of your choice, but it's obvious that you're a non native speaker - you talk like a cop
 ### Tool Proficiencies
 ### Equipment
 - A badge or similar sigil of your authority